Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 - Trees
 - Graphs

-### Tabluar
+### Tabular

 - Hash Tables

 This data Structure are used in applications.
-These logical data strutures are implemented using physical data structures.
+These logical data structures are implemented using physical data structures.

 ## Abstract Datatype

+### What is a data type

 Datatype is defined as